Relaticle/flowforge/README.md

 Flowforge is a lightweight Kanban board package for Filament 3 that works with existing Eloquent models.
 This package allows developers to transform any model into a Kanban board with minimal configuration, without requiring additional database tables.

+> [!IMPORTANT]
+> This package is a work in progress and is not yet ready for production use.
+It is currently in the alpha stage and may have bugs or incomplete features.

 ## Requirements

 - PHP 8.3+